jonahsnider/convert/README.md

 ## Features

 - Full build time and runtime checks of conversions
+- Using a web framework like Next.js or Nuxt.js?
+You get 0-cost build-time conversions.
+Convert is totally side-effect free, so [**conversions will be precalculated at build-time**](https://github.com/pizzafox/convert/blob/master/docs/build-time-optimizations.ts), so absolutely **zero conversion code is sent to clients**!
+- Works in browsers and Node.js (UMD, ESModules, and CommonJS builds provided)
+- Out of the box ES5 backwards-compatibility
 - 0 dependencies
-- Out of the box ES5 backwards-compatibility
 - Supports bigints if you pass something with `typeof` `bigint`
-- Works in browsers and Node.js (UMD, ESModules, and CommonJS builds provided)

 ## Usage